Nektar Therapeutics: An Undervalued Biopharmaceuticals Company With Plenty In The Pipeline

 - NKTR-181: A novel opioid designed to reduce the euphoric and addictive properties inherent to opioids for the treatment of moderate to severe chronic low back pain.

-- Amikacin Inhale (Partnership with Bayer): Treatment of Gram-negative pneumonia in patients on mechanical ventilation.
+- Amikacin Inhale (Partnership with Bayer (OTCPK:BAYRY)): Treatment of gram-negative pneumonia in patients on mechanical ventilation.

-- Ciprofloxacin Dry Powder for Inhalation (Partnership with Bayer): Treatment of non-cystic fibrosis bronchiectasis.
+- Ciprofloxacin Dry Powder for inhalation (Partnership with Bayer): Treatment of non-cystic fibrosis bronchiectasis.

-- PEGPH20 (Partnership with Halozyme): PEGylated hyaluronidase to be used in combination therapy for pancreatic cancer.
+- PEGPH20 (Partnership with Halozyme (NASDAQ:HALO)): PEGylated hyaluronidase to be used in combination therapy for pancreatic cancer.

-- Onzeald: Long acting topoisomerase-I inhibitor for treatment of advanced breast cancer and brain metastases.
+- Onzeald: Long-acting topoisomerase-I inhibitor for treatment of advanced breast cancer and brain metastases.

-- Fovista (Partnership with Ophthotech): Anti-platelet-derived growth factor (anti-PDGF) agent for the treatment of neovascular age-related macular degeneration.
+- Fovista (Partnership with Ophthotech (NASDAQ:OPHT)): Anti-platelet-derived growth factor (anti-PDGF) agent for the treatment of neovascular age-related macular degeneration.

 Candidate Drugs in Phase II Trials

-- Dapirolizumab Pegol (Partnership with UCB/Biogen): Anti-CD40L antibody for the treatment of systemic lupus erythematosus (SLE).
+- Dapirolizumab Pegol (Partnership with UCB/Biogen (NASDAQ:BIIB)): Anti-CD40L antibody for the treatment of systemic lupus erythematosus (SLE).

 Candidate Drugs in Phase I Trials

-- NKTR-214 (Collaboration for combination therapy study with Bristol-Myers Squibb): Immuno-oncology therapy targeting CD122 on immune cells.
+- NKTR-214 (Collaboration for combination therapy study with Bristol-Myers Squibb (NYSE:BMY)): Immuno-oncology therapy targeting CD122 on immune cells.

 Preclinical Development